JamieJoahill/SEI-59-Project-4/README.md

 * Leaving a comment on a venue would also be a nice touch.
 * It isn't on the dice site, but a feature that would allow the user to filter events by a category.
 * Ability to view another user's profile.
-* A counter so a user can click on ‘attending event’
+* A counter so a user can click on ‘attending event’.

 ## Future Improvements